KilledByAPixel/ZzFX/README.md

 - Seeded sounds can be played with a tiny function call, ex: ZZFX.z(6)
 - Seeded sound paramerters can be overridden, ex: ZZFX.z(26,{frequency:600})
 - Random number generator ZZFX.R() can be used in place of Math.random().
-- Use ZZFX.Note to make music notes, ex: ZZFX.Note(440, 7) // 7 semitons above A4
+- Use ZZFX.Note to get music frequencies, ex: ZZFX.Note(440, 7) // 7 semitons above A4 aka E4

 ## ZzFX UI Features